pyrkamarcin/CommonDataLayer/docs/architecture/cli.md

 # CLI

+## Important
+This component is marked as obsolete and will be removed at some point!

 ## Technical Description
 The CDL-CLI is the official tool for interacting with the CDL's Schema Registry, used both for viewing and manipulating schemas and their respective data.